Steering Wheel Turns By Itself While Driving (9 Common Reasons)

 Most of the time, the sensors in the power steering system cannot be replaced individually, due to which you may have to replace the entire steering column assembly.
 This is not the case with all vehicles though.

 Also, if the steering wheel shaft is broken in the electric power steering system, the steering wheel will continue to rotate in a single direction by itself as soon as you start a car.
-When the steering wheel shaft is broken, it is no longer connected to the rack, thus making the steering wheel spin freely.
-Since there is no connection of the steering wheel with the tires due to a broken shaft, the steering wheel will keep attempting to normalize itself to the wheel.

 Also, you should check the clockspring connector or slip ring in the steering system.
 A car can have either a clockspring or a slip ring in its power steering system.
-A clockspring is a rotary electrical connector that keeps contact with the steering wheel airbag and other electrical systems while the steering wheel is turning.
-A clock spring consists of a loop where that connects electronics in the steering wheel to the rest of the car.

 If the clockspring is broken, the airbag light will also come on.
 So, depending on whether your car has a clockspring or slip ring, the chances are that it might need to be replaced.